 When session day arrives, I will first meet you out at your favorite haunt with your pet, like Home Depot, the local park, or Starbucks for a pupaccino.
 This could be anywhere that you make regular memories with your pet and that they are super comfortable with, such as hitting up their human Grandma and Grandpa's house for zoomies in the backyard or harnessing up Mittens and trekking through the greenbelt.
 Sky's the limit here, barring a super long commute to and from.
 We will then head home, where your pooch or feline feels most comfortable and at ease.
 I'll capture all the everyday squirrel hunting, lizard eating, sunbathing, and face licking moments that make you laugh or want to pull your hair out, or both.
 I'll look for prime napping spots and weird dinning habits, as well as that secret hiding spot where all your orphaned socks have disappeared to.
 Remember, I am not there to stop your pet from chewing your shoe, I am there to photograph it and immortalize it for all time!

 By the end of what is sometimes two hours and sometimes five or six, I'm banking on the gas tank being empty.
 That is when the backdrop and lights come out for some portrait images.
 All of the pet portraits here in my portfolio were on location after some higher energy shooting time.
 That is my m.o.
-I just wear them down until they are pliable, much like human toddlers for bedtime.
+I just wear them down with fun until they are pliable, much like human toddlers for bedtime.
 All of the sessions offered for Pet Documentary are a $150 session fee, regardless of how long it may take me to get what I feel is enough to tell the story.
 Sometimes it happens fast and sometimes it needs to keep going a lot longer, but it usually falls some where around the 2-4 hour mark.